benf549/Code-Notes/Spring 2021 Notes/Genomic Data Science/Class Notes.md

 ##### De Bruijn Graphs

-Think of every work of length k-1 as an edge on a graph.
+Think of every word of length k-1 as an edge on a graph.
 For every read, find every read of a given length and link that k-mer with an edge representing a k-1 word.

 ![image-20210204151111493](C:\Users\benfy\OneDrive - Johns Hopkins\Documents\Markdown Notes\.images\image-20210204151111493.png)